douglalonde/benchsci-ci-cd-stack-demo/README.md

 # Demonstration of Full Stack Provisioning and CI/CD Pipeline in AWS [![CircleCI status](https://circleci.com/gh/CircleCI-Public/circleci-demo-aws-ecs-ecr.svg "CircleCI status")](https://circleci.com/gh/CircleCI-Public/circleci-demo-aws-ecs-ecr)

+This project builds a Docker image containing a sample flask application on [CircleCI](https://circleci.com), pushes it to an Amazon Elastic Container Registry (ECR), and then deploys to Amazon Elastic Container Service (ECS) using AWS Fargate.

+Code changes to the master branch of this repo will result in deployment to the ECS cluster.

+This is designed to be separated by long running Git branches.
+Groups will have targetted access to these branches such as Dev, Staging and Productuion.
+For example, QA may only access Staging, developers may access only Dev and DevOps would access all platforms.

 ## Deploy to AWS ECS from ECR via CircleCI
-This project builds a Docker image on [CircleCI](https://circleci.com), pushes it to an Amazon Elastic Container Registry (ECR), and then deploys to Amazon Elastic Container Service (ECS) using AWS Fargate.

-Code changes to the master branch of this repo will result in deployment to the ECS cluster.

-## Prerequisites
-### To Set up Required AWS Resources
+### Prerequisites and AWS Stack Deployment
 The ECS cluster is created using Terraform.
 1. Ensure [terraform](https://www.terraform.io/) is installed on your system.
 2. Edit `terraform_setup/terraform.tfvars` to fill in the necessary variable values (an Amazon account with sufficient privileges to create resources like an IAM account, VPC, EC2 instances, Elastic Load Balancer, etc is required).
 (Do not commit this file to a public repository after it has been populated with your AWS credentials - use .gitignore)